 - Sword Sparks: Brienne scrapes her blade along the stone bridge rail as Jaime ducks out of the way.

-- Too Dumb to Live: The late Lord Luthor Tyrell who rode his horse off a cliff because he wasn't looking where he was going.
+- Too Dumb to Live: The late Lord Luthor Tyrell, who rode his horse off a cliff because he wasn't looking where he was going.

 - Undying Loyalty: Brienne remains dedicated to King Renly even after he dies.
 When Jaime insults Renly's homosexuality one too many times, she becomes furious and forcefully grabs Jaime's head, looking like she wants to kill him.
-Brienne's vow to bring the prisoner to King's Landing alive is the only thing that prevented her from carrying out her wish.
+Brienne's vow to bring the prisoner to King's Landing alive is the only thing that prevents her from carrying out her wish.